Holding Distracted Drivers Accountable

-Todd’s passion for these cases began when he was hired after a thirty-year-old wife and mother of two children and her eighty-two-year-old grandmother were killed when their stopped vehicle was hit at highway speed by a commercial driver who never saw them or even tried to stop.
+At Clement + Speer Law Firm in Dallas, our passion for these cases began when we were hired after a thirty-year-old wife and mother of two children and her eighty-two-year-old grandmother were killed when their stopped vehicle was hit at highway speed by a commercial driver who never saw them or even tried to stop.
 In the aftermath of the wreck, the driver told an EMS worker that he was texting before the wreck.
 His employer had no written policies preventing texting and cell phone use while driving.
-In connection with his handling of this case, Todd hired and deposed the leading national experts in this field enabling him to develop an expertise on the scientific basis of the dangers presented by cell phone use and texting while driving and the appropriate corporate response to this problem.
+In connection with his handling of this case, we hired and deposed the leading national experts in this field helping us learn more about the dangers presented by cell phone use and texting while driving and the appropriate corporate response to this problem.

 Distracted Driving Can Have Catastrophic Consequences

 Texting while driving causes visual, manual and cognitive distractions.
 Studies show texting while driving increases risk of a car crash eight to 163 times as compared to normal driving.
 While many legislatures have passed laws prohibiting drivers from texting, studies show many drivers, particularly young people, still text while driving despite common knowledge of its dangers.